Dark Energy Survey Year 6 Results: Redshift Calibration of the Weak Lensing Source Galaxies: Acknowledgements

 Based in part on observations at Cerro Tololo Inter-American Observatory at NSF's NOIRLab (NOIRLab Prop.
 ID 2012B-0001; PI: J. Frieman), which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.

 The DES data management system is supported by the National Science Foundation under Grant Numbers AST-1138766 and AST-1536171.
-The DES participants from Spanish institutions are partially supported by MICINN under grants PID2021-123012, PID2021-128989 PID2022-141079, SEV-2016-0588, CEX2020-001058-M and CEX2020-001007-S, some of which include ERDF funds from the European Union.
+The DES participants from Spanish institutions are partially supported by MICINN under grants PID2021-123012, PID2021-128989 PID2022-141079, PID2023-153229NA-I00, SEV-2016-0588, CEX2020-001058-M and CEX2020-001007-S, some of which include ERDF funds from the European Union.
 IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.
+The project that gave rise to these results received the support of a fellowship from “la Caixa” Foundation (ID 100010434).
+The fellowship code is LCF/BQ/PI23/11970028.

 We acknowledge support from the Brazilian Instituto Nacional de Ci\^enciae Tecnologia (INCT) e-Universe (CNPq grant 465376/2014-2).